uoeo-team-unity/lms/README.md

 ## Running without docker-compose
 ### Prerequisites

-Make sure you have python 3.11 installed and running on your computer, otherwise download the latest version either via pyenv or via the python [website](https://www.python.org/downloads/release/python-3116/)
+Make sure you have Python 3.11 installed on your computer.
+You can download the latest version either via [pyenv](https://github.com/pyenv/pyenv) or from the [Python website](https://www.python.org/downloads/).

 ### Install Python via pyenv
-Click [here](https://github.com/pyenv/pyenv#basic-github-checkout) and follow step 2, 3 and 4
+Follow [these instructions](https://github.com/pyenv/pyenv#installation) to install pyenv, and follow steps 2, 3 and 4

-Install python (we currently run 3.11.6) and make it your default version:
+Install Python (we currently use version 3.11.6) and make it your default version:

 ```bash
 pyenv install 3.11.6